samraHanif0340/samraHanif0340.github.io/_docs/python.md

 ## Code style
 + Follow the [PEP 8 Python style guide](https://www.python.org/dev/peps/pep-0008/), except TensorFlow uses 2 spaces instead of 4.
 + Please conform to the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md), and use [pylint](https://www.pylint.org/) to check your Python changes.
++ All naming of folders, files, and functions, shall follow `camelCase` format.

 ## Code linting
 + `black` is a very unforgiving code formatter.
 It doesn’t have any configuration options, and it has a very specific style.
 Code formatters will change the code automatically to meet a collection of style and layout practices.